 Flexible Head Coil Clamps

 A very flexible, articulated arm and plastic clamp that work with many birdcage/bar head coil designs is available.
-It is allows the camera to be sited in many locations, but often at the expense of being within the subject's field of view.
+It is allows the camera to be sited in many locations, but often at the expense of being within the subject's field of view, or compromising the range of eye rotations that can be tracked.

 A full range of bespoke mounts are also available and are highly recommended; they include a cold mirror so that the camera can be positioned completely outside the subject's field of view.
 This optical design makes the setup for each observer fast and repeatable and provides the optimum optical alignment for robust tracking.